MoguchiyDD/Portfolio/EN_README.md

 # Portfolio

 ### :cyclone: [Beginning of Road](https://github.com/MoguchiyDD/Beginning-of-Road)
-The Main Repository where created projects in the C language will be posted
+The Main repository where created projects in medium level will be uploaded
-- Main Documentation in Chinese
-- Code Documentation in English

 ### :door: [Scripts](https://github.com/MoguchiyDD/Box)
 Repository of various small scripts